dapplo/Dapplo.Log/README.md

 # Dapplo.Log

-> As soon as the .NET Platform Standard is usable (more stable, less hacky) I will change the project to support this.
+> This project will be made .NET Platform standard compatible.

-This contains both a simple Facade as some simple loggers and log adaptors.
+This contains a simple logging facade in dapplo.log.facade, as well as some simple loggers, a file logger and also some adapters for other log frameworks.
-The Facade allows a framework/library to log without forcing the project that uses this to use the same huge logger.
+The facade allows a framework/library to have log statements without forcing the project that uses this to use the same huge logger.
+Without a logger and if used correctly the performance penalty is extremely small, as soon as you have issues you can set a logger and get some information.

+The project is build modular, currently the facade which is the least you will need, is about 17KB.
+Adding a file logger adds another 21KB, which totals to <40KB.
+Just as a comparison, log4net is about 300KB.

 - Documentation can be found [here](http://www.dapplo.net/blocks/Dapplo.Log) (soon)
 - Current build status: [![Build status](https://ci.appveyor.com/api/projects/status/5s97m6ha9niupt1y?svg=true)](https://ci.appveyor.com/project/dapplo/dapplo-log)